-1) In 3-5 sentences describe how you will include community involvement before, during, and after the project.
+1) In 3-5 sentences describe how you will include community involvement during the creation of the management plan.
+2) In 2-3 sentences, explain how you will integrate community engagement before, during, and after your project.

-2) In 2-3 sentences, explain how you will share what you learn during the project with your broader community

 For example, will you plan on having educational sessions that talk about the results of your new inventory, or classes on the importance of trees recently planted in your community?

 3) In 5-8 sentences, explain how you plan to implement thoughtful and intentional action steps to work with disadvantaged communities for sustained engagement.
 For example, how will you work with community members to ask their opinion, encourage them to co-create with you, and develop buy-in from your residents/visitors?
 How will you incorporate the information you receive into your decision making?
 4) In many communities, there are potential barriers to community engagement.
 In 3-5 sentences, what intentional efforts to address potential barriers to engagement in disadvantaged areas are you considering?
 For example, you may be planning to work with a local community group to help build trust with residents in your community and gain insights into their priorities and values.

-Section 9: Timeline (10)
+Section 9: Timeline (10 points)